Plan a Winter Escape to Madison, GA

 The holidays have come to a close, but the new year and the best of this winter season in Madison, GA has just begun.
-While many think that the summer months are the best time to explore, winter trips are perfect for those in search of crowd-free travel, serene adventures, and a new seasonal perspective of your favorite destinations.
+While many think that the summer months are the best time to explore all the greatest vacation hot spots, winter trips are perfect for those in search of crowd-free travel, serene adventures and a new seasonal perspective of your favorite destinations.

 It may be cold out, but that doesn’t mean you have to stay in.
-Bundle up and head to Hard Labor Creek State Park for cabins, campfires, and scenic hiking trails.
-Get started on your New Year’s resolutions and fitness goals with a guided First Day Hike or make your own path through the terrain to enjoy the crisp, cool air and acres of exploration the Park has to offer.
+Bundle up and head to Hard Labor Creek State Park for cabins, campfires and scenic hiking trails.
+Get started on your New Year’s resolutions and fitness goals with a guided First Day Hike, a day on the greens at popular The Creek Golf Course or make your own path through the terrain to enjoy the crisp, cool air and acres of exploration the Park has to offer.

 Warm Up at a Cozy Inn or Cabin